The Crimson Fairy Book

 What I liked:

 The illustrations in this book are wonderful.
-There are two types – what I consider to be line drawings, and then the shaded, more detailed drawings, which I believe were originally published in color (oh how I wish these editions were in color too!)
+There are two types – what I consider to be line drawings, and then the shaded, more detailed drawings, which I believe was originally published in color (oh how I wish these editions were in color too!)

 As an adult, I often find myself wishing that more of the novels I read contained illustrations.
 You’re never too old to read books with pictures!

-There’s one story in particular I’d like to highlight, as I felt it was a good example of a ‘moral story’ and I felt like it was something that children (and adults, I suppose) could learn a lesson from: The Stone-Cutter.
+There’s one story, in particular, I’d like to highlight, as I felt it was a good example of a ‘moral story’ and I felt like it was something that children (and adults, I suppose) could learn a lesson from: The Stone-Cutter.

 This story is essentially about a stone cutter who isn’t happy with his position in life.
 He was good at what he did, but one day, upon delivering something to a rich man’s house, the stone cutter desired to be rich too.
 His wish was granted by a mountain spirit and he enjoyed his new life for some time, but then saw a prince passing by and wished instead to be a prince.
 This wish was granted too.
 He then wishes to be the sun when he realized that no matter how he watered his grass, the sun still dried it out, and surely the sun was mightier than a price.
 After this the man wishes to become a cloud, and then a mountain, as he viewed each to be more powerful than the last.
 When he is being chipped away at by a stone-cutter, he wishes to be a man once more.
 In the end, he learned to be satisfied with what he originally had and never heard the voice of the mountain spirit again.